pawannn-perera/HomeRate/README.md

 - House Size: Square footage of the house.
 - Land Size: Land size in perches.

-Prediction:
+### Prediction:
-When the "Predict" button is clicked, the application:
-Verifies if all inputs are provided correctly.
-Creates a DataFrame with the inputs.
-Uses the pre-trained model to predict the monthly rental price based on input details.
+When the "Predict" button is clicked, the application first verifies that all inputs are provided correctly.
+It then creates a DataFrame using the entered details and feeds this data into the pre-trained model.
+The model processes the input information to predict the monthly rental price based on the provided details.

 Output:
 The predicted rental price is displayed on the screen with a success message.